 Whether you’re buying a pre-packaged costume from a retailer or piecing together your outfit from the thrift store, the price of Halloween costumes can add up.
 In fact, Bankrate estimates that average kids’ costumes costs parents around $30, with some creeping even higher.
 Adults face similar prices, with most costumes falling somewhere into the $30 to $50 range, and higher-end stores selling more elaborate and more expensive costumes.
 After investing so much into your costumes, it’s a good idea to properly store and save your wigs, outfits, jewelry and accessories to be reused again down the road.
 We’ve highlighted tips for easy Halloween storage below.

 One of the most basic costume storage ideas is to use plastic bins or storage boxes.
-You can even purchase orange bins for an easy color coding system to represent Halloween, though you should probably label each bin as well.
+You can even purchase orange costume storage containers for an easy color coding system to represent Halloween, though you should probably label each bin as well.
 It’s a good idea to mark what costume or costume pieces are in each bin so you don’t have to dig through several bins to find what you are looking for.
 Consider storing like items together such as wigs, shoes or hats.
 Filled bins can be placed in crawl spaces, attics, garages or other storage rooms.

 Ensure that your costumes are prepped before storing to keep them in the best condition.
 First, you’ll want to make sure they are clean.
 Put them through the washer, hand wash or take them to the dry cleaner depending on the material and instructions on the tag.
 Next, if you have delicate items, wrap them in acid free tissue paper.
 Bubble wrap can also help maintain the shape of an object, such as a hat or mask.
 Some costumes are better off stored on a hanger in a garment bag instead of in a bin.
 A garment bag will protect the costume.